 Is Hemp-Derived THC Legal?

-It's important to understand that the Food and Drug Administration does not regulate the CBD market.
+It’s important to understand that the Food and Drug Administration does not regulate the CBD market.
 Please understand that hemp and even CBD products are targeted by frauds looking to make a quick buck.
 Hemp oil is just the pressing of hemp seeds.
-It's a great source of omega-3 fatty acids, but not all of us are trying to bulk up, bro.
+It’s a great source of omega-3 fatty acids, but will not contain any cannabinoids.
 The hemp seed oil market pilfers wallets with the misconception that it is indeed CBD oil.
-It's not; there are so that are loosely flung around in hopes of deceiving a customer base.
-There are false promises made by particular brands that have no intention of telling you the truth.
-There have been a series of investigations that have exposed claimed CBD products that contained no CBD whatsoever.
+There are false promises made by brands that have no intention of telling you the truth.
+There have been a series of investigations that have exposed claimed CBD products that ended up containing no CBD whatsoever.

-You would better serve yourself if you can into ATLRx because of our transparency.
-We want you to know what you're consuming.
-On all of our products, we have QR Codes that display the batches DEA certified full-panel lab reports, everything in the product is listed, and you will leave our locations with new factual information.
+This is not an issue with ATLRx because of our transparency.
+We want you to know what you’re consuming.
+On all of our products, we have QR Codes that display the batches with DEA certified full-panel lab reports.
+Everything in the product is listed, and you will leave our locations with new, accurate, and factual information.